3D Monster Maze

-3D Monster Maze is a survival horror computer game developed from an idea by J.K.
-Greye and programmed by Malcolm Evans and released in 1981 for the Sinclair ZX81 platform with the 16 KB memory expansion.
-The game was initially released by J. K. Greye Software in December 1981 and re-released in 1982 by Evans' own startup, New Generation Software.
+3D Monster Maze is a 1981 survival horror game designed by Malcolm Evans and published by J. K. Greye Software for the ZX81.
 Rendered using low-resolution character block "graphics", it was one of the first 3D games for a home computer, and one of the first games incorporating typical elements of the genre that would later be termed survival horror.

 3D Monster Maze puts the player in a maze with one exit and a hostile monster, the Tyrannosaurus rex.
 There, the player must traverse the maze, from the first-person perspective, and escape through the exit without being eaten.

-J.K.Greye Software went on to become a very successful games company, publishing six Game Tapes for the Sinclair ZX81; two use 3D graphics: 3D Monster Maze and 3D Defender, both designed by J.K.Greye and programmed by Malcolm Evans.

 New Generation Software went on to become a well-known software firm with the Sinclair platform and continued to pioneer the 3D gaming technology for ZX81 and the later model ZX Spectrum.
 The press immediately gave the game a title of a "firm favourite" of the ZX81 users.
-Decades later, it became popular with the retrogaming community, inspiring remakes and fuelling ZX81 emulation projects.
+Decades later, it became popular with the retro gaming community, inspiring remakes and fuelling ZX81 emulation projects.